Merseyside Police: Anti-Social Behaviour Taskforce (closed)

 The former Anti-Social Behaviour Taskforce dealt with people who were alleged to be creating anti-social behaviour.
 They also made raids for drugs and known offenders who were alleged to be lowering the standard of life for the community.

 The unit was initially known as Axis, but the use of this name was dropped around the end of 2007.
 It was publicly announced on 9 July 2010 that as a result of budget reductions, this department would be closed and they disbanded in early 2011.

 Equipment

 Vehicles

 Merseyside Police has a wide fleet of vehicles.
-Scientific Support vehicles are equipped with a high-intensity roof-mounted light which allows forensic examinations to be completed in all lighting conditions.
 In late 2012, Merseyside Police took delivery of three OVIK Pangolin armoured public order vehicles, as used by the Police Service of Northern Ireland.

-These vehicles will be used from public order to counter-terrorist operations.
+These vehicles were intended for public order and counter-terrorist operations.